spacetelescope/imexam/docs/index.rst

 ``imexam`` may be used as a replacement for the IRAF imexamine task.
-You should be able to perform all of the most used functions that ``imexamine`` provided in IRAF, but you also gain the flexibility of python.
+You should be able to perform all of the most used functions that ``imexamine`` provided in IRAF, but you also gain the flexibility of python and the ability to add your own analysis functions.

 Installation
 ============